-Figure 6-6.
+Figure 3-6.
 The Device Table with Two Open Files

-Obviously, the system must have some way of distinguishing DATFIL 2 when data is to be stored in or retrieved from each file.
-DATFIL 3 from Since the file names are not entered in the Device Table, the system can identify each file only by its associated file number.
-The file number associated with a file must therefore be used in any subsequent disk command which accesses that file.
-The default file is, of statement or course, automatically accessed if no file number is specified.
+Obviously, the system must have some way of distinguishing DATFIL 2 from DATFIL 3 when data is to be stored in, or retrieved from, each file.
+Since the file names are not entered in the Device Table, the system can identify each file only by its associated file number.
+This file number file must therefore be used in any subsequent disk statement or command which accesses that file.
+The default file is, of course, automatically accessed if no file number is specified.
 Thus, the statement causes array A\$() to be stored in DATFIL 2 (since DATFIL 2's parameters are stored opposite #0 in the default slot), while the statement causes A\$() to be saved in DATFIL 3 (since DATFIL 3's parameters are stored opposite #3).